tarekchaalan/349-Project-1/README.md

 ## Setup

+1. Open your Terminal (mac/linux) or CMD (windows)
-1. Clone the repository to your local machine.
+2. Clone the repository to your local machine.
 ```zsh
 git clone https://github.com/tarekchaalan/349-Project-1.git
 ```
-2. Double click on `..\349-Project-1\auth\main.html` to open it in your default browser.
+3. Double click on `..\349-Project-1\auth\main.html` to open it in your default browser.
-3. Select answers and submit to see your results.
+4. Select answers and submit to see your results.
-4. Use the "Retake Quiz" button to try again.
+5. Use the "Retake Quiz" button to try again.